ChoGGi/SurvivingMars_CheatMods/Expanded Cheat Menu/CheatsList.md

 Cheats.Consts.Drone>RechargeCleansDrones Recharging cleans Drones: Drones will be cleaned of dust when being recharged if this value is bigger than 0
 Cheats.Consts.Gameplay>ApplicantGenerationInterval Applicant Generation Period: How long it takes to generate a new Applicant in the Applicant Pool
 Cheats.Consts.Gameplay>ApplicantSuspendGenerate Applicant Generation Suspended: Determines whether the applicant pool gains new entries.
+Cheats.Consts.Gameplay>AsteroidLanderPrice Asteroid Lander Price: The price of the Asteroid Lander Cheats.Consts.Gameplay>AsteroidOutOfRangeWarningInSols Number of Sols before popup shows that Asteroid will go out of range: AsteroidOutOfRangeWarningInSols Number of Sols before popup shows that Asteroid will go out of range
-Cheats.Consts.Gameplay>CargoCapacity Payload Capacity: Maximum payload (in kg) of a resupply Rocket Cheats.Consts.Gameplay>CrimeEventDestroyedBuildingsCount CrimeEventDestroyedBuildingsCount: CrimeEvent -  the number of destroyed buildings from single crime event
+Cheats.Consts.Gameplay>CargoCapacity Payload Capacity: Maximum payload (in kg) of a resupply Rocket Cheats.Consts.Gameplay>CaveInDamage Amount of maintenance points a cave-in adds to buildings: Amount of maintenance points a cave-in adds to buildings
+Cheats.Consts.Gameplay>CrimeEventDestroyedBuildingsCount CrimeEventDestroyedBuildingsCount: CrimeEvent -  the number of destroyed buildings from single crime event
 Cheats.Consts.Gameplay>CrimeEventSabotageBuildingsCount CrimeEventSabotageBuildingsCount: CrimeEvent -  the number of sabotaged buildings from single crime event
 Cheats.Consts.Gameplay>DeepScanAvailable Can perform deep scan: Deep scanning is available when this is not 0